 What makes a nation?
 Or more specifically what makes India a nation?
 What is that one thing that binds us, the people, together?
 Is it a common tongue like French which united the people of France, or is it a set of ideals and values that are prevalent among the United States of America?

-When French became the national language of France, the country lost its rich linguistic diversity as countless other languages faded into oblivion.
+When French was made the national language of France, the country lost its rich linguistic diversity as countless other languages faded into oblivion.
 Is this what we want?
-Sacrificing our cultural identity for a national identity?
-With values and ideals closely linked with religion and culture, is it even possible to have a single set in a country as diverse as our?
+Sacrificing our cultural identity for a national one?
+With values and ideals closely linked with religion and culture, is it even possible to have a single set in a country as diverse as ours?
 What do we do when some worship an animal, the others love to eat, or when some condemn what others depend on?

 Maybe the memory fades because the Crown left the country in the hands of the INC instead of being driven away by people like Bose and Singh.
 But it is high time that we remember.
 Either remember our colonial past or find something else that defines this culturally diverse nation of ours, because it sure as hell isn’t Hindi, Hindu or Hindutva.